The Challenge is to produce a film of up to five minutes duration based upon the annual

 Judging Criteria

-1. How well the film fits the annual theme
+• how well the film fits the annual theme

-3. Imagination and entertainment value; viewer engagement
+• the imagination and entertainment value, including viewer engagement

 How to deliver your films and technical information (the do’s)

-4. Films should start with 1 second of black and silence and finish the same way.
+3. Films should start with 1 second of black and silence and finish the same way.

-5. Films should be shot landscape (mobile devices and tablets held horizontally)
+4. Films should be shot landscape (mobile devices and tablets held horizontally)

-6. Films should be made up from all original material, generated by you the entrant.
+5. Films should be made up from all original material, generated by you the entrant.

-7. The mix of sound and voice should be such that any narration or dialogue can be clearly
+6. The mix of sound and voice should be such that any narration or dialogue can be clearly heard over any bed music.

-should not need to adjust the volume control whilst watching the film) Sound level should
+7. The sound level and shooting style should be consistent throughout the film.
+(The viewer should not need to adjust the volume control whilst watching the film) Sound level should peak -3dB off maximum, to avoid distortion.

 The don’ts

-Entries & entry form email to Robert North (Youth Services Convenor – Rotary Club Of West Fife)
+Entries & entry form email to Robert North (Youth Services Convenor – Rotary Club of West Fife)

 For full details please read the Information Pack